It happened shortly after the Bald Eagle took the second osplet from the Cowlitz PUD nest. It returned for the third and last of the 2022 chicks.

 And the two on the Fortis Exshaw Osprey Nest are progressing nicely as well.
 They are also growing really well now that the extreme heat is gone.

 Kindness is 89 days old.
 She is on the Glacier Gardens Bald Eagle Nest up in Juneau, Alaska.
 She has been practicing her standing and is getting really good at it.
 Kindness is a ‘Northern’ Bald Eagle – not a specific species but because she is higher north in the Northern Hemisphere, she will be heavier and bigger than birds in the southern US.
 This is called the Bergman Allen Rule.
 Northern animals are typically heavier and larger than the southerly ones.
 This is related to the climate and physiological differences and their needs.
 The female Bald Eagles in the north, like Alaska, weight 4.5-6.35 kg or 10-14 lbs while in Florida the top weight for a female Bald Eagle would be 6.35 kg or 10 lbs.
 The males in Alaska are 3.62 -4.9 kg or 8-11 lbs while in Florida they are about 2.7 kg or 6 lbs.
 The average day for fledging at this nest is 89 days.
+(The average age for Bald Eagle nestlings in the rest of Alaska to fledge is 80 days).
 So we have some time yet with Kindness!
 Terrific.